 On this link you can find PDF versions in following languages: Greek (for Greece and Cyprus), Hungarian, Czech, Croatian, Serbian, Macedonian, Turkish, Ukrainian, Georgian, Spanish, Catalan, Hungarian, Polish, Slovakian and French.SAFE Angels Patient Books for Download

-The books in German and Luxembourgish language are expected to be available this spring.
 To access the last year’s version of books in Latvian language, please click here.

 “SAFE Angels books offer consistency of messages, availability of the required information and ability to share this information.
 Apart from health-related information, they offer plenty of beneficial advices and solutions for obstacles that patients and their caregivers face every day.
 After using these books for two years, we think they have helped patients to improve their knowledge, compliance to treatment, self-confidence and self management after stroke.”